12 Best Greek Islands for Beaches

 Trip Planning Tips: Ithaca Island does not have an airport, so it is best to combine a visit with an itinerary that includes other islands in the Ionian Sea, in particular Kefaloniá.
 It is a short (40-minute) ferry ride from Ithaca to Kefaloniá.

 More Related Articles on PlanetWare.com

-Athens and Greek Island Hopping: Most travelers embark on a Greek island hopping tour after visiting Athens to see some of Greece's top attractions like the Acropolis and the Acropolis Museum.
+Athens and Greek-Island Hopping: Most travelers embark on a Greek island-hopping tour after visiting Athens to see some of Greece's top attractions like the Acropolis and the Acropolis Museum.
 Tourists can take a ferry from Athens (Piraeus) to one of the Greek Islands and then continue on an island-hopping itinerary.

-Other Must-See Islands: While the beaches are not a top draw, Santorini amazes visitors with sensational sea views, jaw-dropping sunsets, and enchanting whitewashed villages.
+Other Must-See Islands: While the beaches are not a top draw, Santorini amazes visitors with its sensational sea views, jaw-dropping sunsets, and enchanting whitewashed villages.
 Several islands are easy day trips from Athens, including Aegina Island, which has one of the best-preserved ancient temples in Greece, and the car-free Hydra Island, where the main forms of transportation are by donkey or boat.